 - Salt and Pepper to taste

-- Bring to a boil, cover and allow to boil for 5 minutes.
-Remove bacon and sausages from the pot and reserve the stock separately.
+- Remove bacon and sausages from the pot and reserve the stock separately.

 - Slice each sausage into 4-5 pieces each about 1 to 2 inches in length.

 - Simmer on low, covered, on for one hour.
+Season as needed.
 Serve hot.

 This is such a neat recipe, I can’t wait to make it again for St. Pat’s!